Copyright © 2002-2007 Thomas M. Eastep

 file.
 For example, to look at the man page for the

 shorewall-zones at a shell prompt.

 If you are installing a Shorewall version earlier than 3.4.0, then as each file is introduced, I suggest that you look through the actual file on your system -- each file contains detailed configuration instructions and default entries.

 Shorewall views the network where it is running as being composed of a set of zones.
-In the three-interface sample configuration, the following zone names are used:
+In the two-interface sample configuration, the following zone names are used:

-Note that Shorewall recognizes the firewall system as its own zone.
-When the /etc/shorewall/zones file is processed, he name of the firewall zone is stored in the shell variable $FW which may be used throughout the Shorewall configuration to refer to the firewall zone.
+Note that Shorewall recognizes the firewall system as its own zone - when the /etc/shorewall/zones file is processed, the name of the firewall zone is stored in the shell variable $FW which may be used to refer to the firewall zone throughout the Shorewall configuration.

 Rules about what traffic to allow and what traffic to deny are expressed in terms of zones.

-If no rule in that file matches the connection request then the first
+file.
+If no rule in that file matches the connection request then the

 the policy in